eddieantonio/blog/_posts/2015-05-20-stupid-things-i-wrote-in-ruby-last-week.md

 This led me to find out whether Ruby has standard libraries to parse itself.
 And it does!
 I used [Ripper][] to lex the input and assert that it was a valid identifier.
-And hopefully this enough to prevent arbitrary code execution!
+And hopefully this is enough to prevent arbitrary code execution!

 [Ripper]: http://ruby-doc.org/stdlib-2.2.2/libdoc/ripper/rdoc/Ripper.html